amaranth-lang/amaranth/docs/lang.rst

    0

-.. _lang-shapecasting:
+.. _lang-shapelike:

 Shape casting
 =============

-Shapes can be *cast* from other objects, which are called *shape-castable*.
+Shapes can be *cast* from other objects, which are called *shape-like*.
 Casting is a convenient way to specify a shape indirectly, for example, by a range of numbers representable by values with that shape.

-Casting to a shape can be done explicitly with ``Shape.cast``, but is usually implicit, since shape-castable objects are accepted anywhere shapes are.
+Casting to a shape can be done explicitly with ``Shape.cast``, but is usually implicit, since shape-like objects are accepted anywhere shapes are.

 .. _lang-shapeint: